UBI FAQ and HOWTO

 This section has some hints for those who implement a custom UBI flasher.

-How to create UBI images?
+How do I create UBI images?

 UBI images may be created using the ubinize utility.
 This utility takes the configuration file on input and generates an UBI image on output.
 The input configuration file describes all UBI volumes which the resulting UBI image has to contain.
 The configuration file has the ini-file syntax.
 Here is an example: